-On Meta-Markets members did IPO (Initial Public Offering) shares of their social media profiles in a Dutch auction and traded shares of other people using a virtual currency.
-During the IPO, each user accepts to represent their profile as 1000 shares, keeps 500 shares and auctions the rest.
-After a 3-day auction, the initial value of the shares is decided and it gets traded openly afterwards.
-As in all stock markets, supply and demand determines the value of each share of the social media profile.
+Meta-Markets empowers members to do an Initial Public Offering (IPO) of their own social media profiles (e.g., Facebook profile) and trade shares of other people using a virtual currency.
+During an IPO process, each user accepts their profile to be represented as 1000 shares, keeping 50% of these shares, they sell the other half of it in a Dutch Auction IPO.
+After a 3-day auction period, the initial price of the shares is found and they get traded openly afterwards.
+As in any marketplace, supply, demand, and speculation determine the value shares for the social media profiles.

-Meta-Markets community traded shares of people and discussed valuation models, while building an experiment on the relation between market dynamics and social values.
-The market was shut down after 2 years due to costs, just as bitcoin was starting.
+Meta-Markets platform was active from 2007 to 2009 at meta-markets.com.
+The available markets that you could IPO your profile were Facebook, Delicious, Flickr, and Feedburner (a blog analytics company, later acquired by Google).
+Meta-Markets community traded shares of social media profiles using a virtual currency.
+Each profile had a discussion forum where fair valuation models were debated, while engaging in an experiment on the relation between market dynamics and social values.
+The market was shut down after 2 years due to costs, well just as bitcoin was starting.

 On May 1st 2008, as an outcome of Meta-Markets, the User Labor protocol was released to outline the metrics of user participation in social web services.